Vine Ripe Nutrition Logo

 1 cup spinach

-Parmesan cheese, walnuts or pesto to top it your risotto!
+Parmesan cheese, walnuts, or pesto to top it with your risotto!

 Learn How to Make Pulses

-I hope that you are feeling more confident on how to make pulses.
+I hope that you are feeling more confident about making pulses.
 Menu planning can be a challenge!
-My husband and I have been making a weekly menu most weeks of our marriage since college.
-Having a guideline, helps us buy what we need, save money and stay with a healthy eating plan.
+My husband and I have been making a weekly menu for most weeks of our marriage since college.
+Having a guideline helps us buy what we need, save money, and stick to a healthy eating plan.
 If you would like a little help getting started, I can help!

-As a registered dietitian nutritionist in Asheville, I have helps a lot of folks create plans that work for them and I always have so tasty menu ideas to try!
+As a registered dietitian nutritionist in Asheville, I help clients create plans that work for them, and I always have tasty menu ideas to try!
 I also have a lot of great recipes in my book Farm Fresh Nutrition.